joinpursuit/Pursuit-Core-iOS/lessons/unit1/env-and-tools/README.md

 Canvas is our key organizational tool.
 You'll find a schedule of lessons and assignments in it.

+You should have received an email already from Canvas asking you to register before you can participate in the class.

+If you haven't already please create a new account and make sure you set your Time Zone to "Eastern Time".
+You can then accept the invitation.

 ### Piazza

 Piazza is our question and answer system.